pagkly/Zed/Investopedia3/Everything Marketing Entails.md

 ### Price

 Price refers to how much the company will sell the product for.
-When establishing a price, companies must consider the unit cost price, marketing costs, and distribution expenses.
+When establishing a price, companies must consider the [[Analyzing Unit Cost|unit cost]] price, marketing costs, and distribution expenses.
 Companies must also consider the price of competing products in the marketplace and whether their proposed price point is sufficient to represent a reasonable alternative for consumers.

 ### Place